-History is cluttered with the remnants and wreckage of past efforts to establish "utopian" socialistic societies.
+History is cluttered with the wreckage of past efforts to establish "utopian" socialistic societies.
 One of the more interesting ones involved our Pilgrim forebears, and it took place right here on the North American Continent.
-Their experiment with utopian socialism has many profound lessons for us today, even 400 years later.
+Their experiment with utopian socialism has profound lessons for us today, even 404 years later.

-Despite the quaint narrative taught in school as part of an on-going multicultural hustle, Thanksgiving has nothing to do with Indians saving the early colonists.
+Despite the quaint narrative taught in school as part of an on-going multicultural hustle, Thanksgiving has nothing to do with Indians saving these early colonists.
 That never happened.
-Instead, the holiday we recognize as Thanksgiving was originally an American national holiday in which our Pilgrim forebears celebrated their deliverance from socialism and collectivism, and the starvation and death that accompanied both.
+Instead, the holiday we recognize as Thanksgiving was originally a holiday in which our Pilgrim forebears celebrated their deliverance from socialism, and the starvation and death that accompanied such a novel system.